Position

 Responsibilities:

-• Supervise and manage a team of crew members, ensuring tasks are completed on time and to the required standards.
+• Supervise and manage a team of workers, ensuring tasks are completed on time and to the required standards.

 Qualifications

-• Proven experience in a leadership role, preferably in a similar industry.
+• Proven experience as a Crew Leader or similar role, preferably in the relevant industry.

 • Excellent communication and interpersonal skills.